greenstonesoft/greenstone-dds/README.md

 *SWIFT DDS* is a C++ implementation of the Data Distribution Service (DDS) standard, specified by the Object Management Group (OMG), and developed by Greenstone Soft Co., Ltd. Beijing China.
 With its reliability and high performance, SWIFT DDS is suitable for critical systems in industries such as autonomous vehicles, aerospace, robotics, and the industrial internet of things.

-This repository provides an evaluation version of SWIFT DDS with a time limit of 4 hours.
+This repository provides an community version of SWIFT DDS.
 It is specifically offered for users to facilitate rapid software validation for constructing distributed systems on various hardware platforms and operating systems.

 ## Features